ascotto/marvel-fe-api/andrea-scotto-di-minico.md

 - Implemented responsive design
 - Applications is working on Vercel: https://marvel-api-six-sigma.vercel.app/
 - There should be no errors in the console or visual bug
+- Error handling of the API call
+- Fetch components are reusable and composable

 ## The Bad
 - The private key is exposed in the codebase, which is not a good practice (I did it for the sake of the test)